codefresh-io/docs.codefresh.io/_docs/workflows/create-pipeline.md

 In the Delivery Pipeline wizard, we have our starter Workflow Template to use as a base, or the option to select an existing one, or copy and paste any Workflow Template, and then modify as needed.

->**IMPORTANT**:
+{{site.data.callout.callout_warning}}
+**IMPORTANT**
->  If you select the starter Workflow Template or one of the example templates from the Codefresh Hub for Argo, it is converted to a standalone, independent pipeline workflow template.
+If you select the starter Workflow Template or one of the example templates from the Codefresh Hub for Argo, it is converted to a standalone, independent pipeline workflow template.
- > To avoid conflicts, the pipeline workflow template is not synced to the original Workflow Template.
+To avoid conflicts, the pipeline workflow template is not synced to the original Workflow Template.
 Any changes to the original starter or example Workflow Template are also not updated in the pipeline workflow template.

->**NOTE**:
+{{site.data.callout.end}}

+>**NOTE**
   To share artifacts between steps in workflows, and to view archived logs for completed workflows, you must [configure an artifact repository in Codefresh]({{site.baseurl}}/docs/workflows/configure-artifact-repository/).